joshua-gould/aicspylibczi/README.md

 Python module to expose [libCZI](https://github.com/zeiss-microscopy/libCZI) functionality for reading (subset of) Zeiss CZI files and meta-data.

+## Usage

+For example usage, see the [`Example_Usage.ipynb`](Example_Usage.ipynb).
+To try out the notebook you need to launch `jupyter notebook` and then open the `Example_usage.ipynb` This shows how to work with a standard CZI file and a Mosaic CZI file.

 ## Installation

 The preferred installation method is with `pip install`.